 Something protruding from their behind

-If you see something coming out of your cat’s behind that is not identifiable or clearly feces, assess the situation thoroughly before deciding to pull it out.
-It could be string, a stick or piece of grass, dental floss, or maybe even hair.
+Contact your veterinarian immediately if you see something coming out of your cat’s behind that is not identifiable or clearly feces.
+While it may seem appropriate to assess the situation thoroughly before deciding to pull it out, this can be very dangerous without knowing what it is or what it is attached to.
+Sometimes pulling can do more harm than waiting for an exam at the veterinarian.
+It could be string, a stick or piece of grass, dental floss, or even hair.

 In general, you don’t want to pull out this string yourself.
 It could be wrapped around the cat’s intestines or other internal organs, so contact your vet immediately for advice on how to proceed.